fengyuanchen/cropperjs/docs/README.md

   details: Customize your own cropper easily.
 - title: Extensible
   details: Extend the cropper if you need more functions.
-- title: Import on demand
+- title: Import on-demand
-  details: Just use the parts you need, and let others go.
+  details: Use the parts you need, and let others go.
 footer: MIT Licensed | Copyright © 2015-present Chen Fengyuan
 ---